nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 > ...the most fundamental difference between people consists in how much uncommitted attention they have left over to deal with novelty.

-This is why 'productivity gurus' tell us to do our most important work first thing in the morning.
+This is why 'productivity gurus' counsel us to do our most important work first thing in the morning.
 Our attention, not to mention our will power, dissipates over the course of the day.

 For some of us, the obligations of work and family are too demanding to allow attention to be devoted to novelty.
 The rest of us need to get over ourselves.

-TODO
-“...a great deal of our limited supply of attention is committed to the tasks of surviving from one day to the next.”

-“To achieve creativity in an existing domain, there must be surplus attention available.”

-##### Internal Limitations to Being Creative
+##### Internal Limitations to Creative Energy

 Csziksenmihalyi identifies two primary pitfalls that prevent us from achieving our creative potential: